bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 It may be helpful to start with the dictionary definition, and then follow with a number of statements about *faith* to see where the common usages fall.

-- faith (noun) [@MerriamWebster2009].
-1. strong belief or trust in someone or something.
+- faith (noun) [@MerriamWebster2009].  *1. strong belief or trust in someone or something.
 2. belief in the existence of God.
 3. strong religious feelings or beliefs.
-4. a system of religious beliefs.
+4. a system of religious beliefs.*

-- "Now faith is confidence in what we hope for and assurance about what we do not see."[^hebrews11]
+- *"Now faith is confidence in what we hope for and assurance about what we do not see."*[^hebrews11]

   [^hebrews11]: Hebrews 11:1, New International Version.  <https://www.biblegateway.com/passage/?search=hebrews+11&version=NIV>

-- Faith is trusting in, holding to, and acting on what one has good reason to believe is true in the face of difficulties.
-The difficulties may be where you have to take an action where the outcome is beyond your control.
-(Tim McGrew) [@Brierley:2014aa]
+- *"Faith is trusting in, holding to, and acting on what one has good reason to believe is true in the face of difficulties.
+The difficulties may be where you have to take an action where the outcome is beyond your control."
+(Tim McGrew)* [@Brierley:2014aa]

-- Belief without evidence.
-Pretending to know things you do not know.
-(Peter Boghossian) [@Brierley:2014aa]
+- ""*Belief without evidence.
+Pretending to know things you do not know."
+(Peter Boghossian)* [@Brierley:2014aa]

-- Faith is the excuse people give when they believe something and don't have a good reason.
+- "*Faith is the excuse people give when they believe something and don't have a good reason.
 When you believe something and have a good reason, then you give the reason.
-And in every other instance, you offer something that is faith. - Matt Dillahunty
+And in every other instance, you offer something that is faith.*" -- *Matt Dillahunty*

 From these few definitions, we can already see a few things.
 First, people use the term in different ways, at different times, so it will be critical in any discussion that we agree on what we are talking about.
 In particular, we don't want to run the risk of changing definitions mid-discussion and we don't inadvertently straw-man anyones argument.
 Second, the two primary components that seem to make up all definitions of faith are *belief* and *trust*.
 Faith seems to not be a synonym of either, but a particular combination of them with some restrictions - not all beliefs or acts of trust require faith.

 ### Belief, trust, and faith

-We have already seen that *belief* is represented mathematically by *probability*, so where *faith* requires belief we will employ probabilities.  *Trust* [@MerriamWebster2009] is ''belief that someone or something is reliable, good, honest, effective, etc.'' So it would seem that trust is a subset of belief, like knowledge is a subset of belief, but pertaining specifically to the reliability or goodness of the thing believed.
+We have already seen that *belief* is represented mathematically by *probability*, so where *faith* requires belief we will employ probabilities.  *Trust* [@MerriamWebster2009] is "belief that someone or something is reliable, good, honest, effective, etc." So it would seem that trust is a subset of belief, like knowledge is a subset of belief, but pertaining specifically to the reliability or goodness of the thing believed.

 Faith, however, seems to go a bit further than trust and involve *action* or the willingness to act.
-When asked by Peter Boghossian, *''why don't we say that we have faith in the existence of chickens?''*, Tim McGrew replies,
+When asked by Peter Boghossian, *"why don't we say that we have faith in the existence of chickens?"*, Tim McGrew replies,

-> We are venturing nothing on the existence of chickens.
+> *We are venturing nothing on the existence of chickens.
 When I believe that chickens exist and I act on that belief I am not taking any step that places outcomes I care about beyond my direct control.
 [In the case of religion], people are placing the outcome of their eternal soul out of their control.
 They are taking a risk where the outcomes matter.
-The decision itself is evidenced but the outcome is uncertain.
+The decision itself is evidenced but the outcome is uncertain.*

 ## Rollercoasters: faith in everyday life

 Words have meaning, and if we are going to communicate with each other we need to make sure to use words as carefully as we can.
 Otherwise, misunderstandings abound.
 It seems very common that a word like "faith" is used by different people for different ends, and the definition shifts even within an argument.
 Take for example, the video by Rich Spear [@Spear:2013aa].
-In it, Spear presents a distinction drawn between "faith" and "belief," using an analogy of a roller-coaster --belief in the ride being safe vs trusting it being safe enough to ride on.
+In it, Spear presents a distinction drawn between "faith" and "belief," using an analogy of a roller-coaster -- belief in the ride being safe vs trusting it being safe enough to ride on.
 Notice that his focus is on trust, and thus on *action*.

 It is clear that one must *at least* believe the ride is safe as a prerequisite for trusting it.
 Since when we say we believe *strongly* in a proposition $A$ when $P(A)>0.95$ (or some other, somewhat arbitrary, high number), we can map this prerequisite to something like the following
 $$
 \begin{aligned}
-P(\text{safe}) &= 0.99 \\
+P(\text{safe}) &= 0.95 \\
-P(\text{unsafe}) &= 0.01
+P(\text{unsafe}) &= 0.05
 \end{aligned}
 $$
 Once you believe it is safe, do you trust it to ride?
 This brings in decision theory, where we mix probabilities with utility measures.
-You could believe it to be safe at the $P(\text{safe}) = 0.99$ level, but still not trust it ''with your life'' because of the *cost* associated with being wrong.
+You could believe it to be safe at the $P(\text{safe}) = 0.99$ level, but still not trust it "with your life" because of the *cost* associated with being wrong.
 A utility table might look like

 |            | safe | unsafe |
 | ---------- | :--: | :----: |